CLARITY THROUGH TRANSPARENCY

 A special meeting of the Members may be called by the Board, or by petition signed by not less than ten percent (10%) of all the Members, and thereupon it shall be the duty of the Secretary to cause notice of such meeting to be given as hereinafter provided in Section 3.03.
 Special meetings shall be held at such location as may be determined by the Board from time to time, on such date, not sooner than forty ( 40) days after the call for such meeting is made or a petition therefor is filed, and beginning at such hour as shall be designated by those calling or petitioning for the same.

-Written or printed notice of the place, day and hour of the meeting and, in the case of a special meeting or of an annual meeting at which business requiring special notice is to be transacted, the purpose or purposes of the meeting shall be delivered to each Member not less than ten (10) days nor more than thirty (30) days prior to the date of the meeting, either personally or by mail, by or at the direction of the President or the Secretary ( and, in the case of a special meeting, at the direction of the person or persons calling the meeting).
-Any such notice delivered by mail may be included with Member service billings or as an integral part of or with the Cooperative's monthly newsletter and/or its monthly insert, if any, in the Texas Coop Power.
+Written or printed notice of the place, day and hour of the meeting and, in the case of a special meeting or of an annual meeting at which business requiring special notice is to be transacted, the purpose or purposes of the meeting shall be delivered to each Member of Record ( defined below) not less than ten (10) days nor more than thirty (30) days prior to the date of the meeting, either personally or by mail, by or at the direction of the President or the Secretary ( and, in the case of a special meeting, at the direction of the person or persons calling the meeting).
+Any such notice delivered by mail may be included with Member service billings or as an integral part of or with the Cooperative's monthly newsletter and/or its monthly inse1i, if any, in the Texas Coop Power.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail addressed to the Member at his address as it appears on the records of the Cooperative, with postage thereon prepaid.

 The attendance in person of a Member at any meeting of the Members shall constitute a waiver of notice of such meeting unless such attendance shall be for the express purpose of objecting to the transaction of any business, or one or more items of business, on the ground that the meeting shall not have been lawfully called or convened.
 Any Member attending any meeting for the purpose of making such objection shall notify the Secretary prior to or at the beginning of the meeting of his objection.